nguyenngocbaocmt02/BOSS/README.md

 ## Dataset and pretrained models preparation ##

-We use pretrained models on five datasets, including CIFAR10, AFHQ-CAT 256, LSUN Church Outdoor 256, LSUN BEDROOM and CelebA HQ (256).
-Our method is a data-free method so downloading datasets are unnecessary.
+We use pretrained models on five datasets, including CIFAR-10 (32), AFHQ-Cat (256), LSUN Church (256), LSUN Bedroom (256), and CelebA-HQ (256).
+Our method is a data-free method so downloading datasets is unnecessary.
 The pretrained models are found in [Rectified Flow](https://github.com/gnobitab/RectifiedFlow).
 Download 5 models from their website and store them in the `./logs` folder as follows:

 <ul>
   <li>logs